Understanding Overtraining and Its Effects

 What are the effects of overtraining on the body?

-Overtraining can lead to a variety of negative effects on the body, including muscle and joint pain, decreased immune function, hormonal imbalances, increased risk of injury, and mental health issues such as depression and anxiety.
+Overtraining can lead to a variety of negative effects on the body, including muscle and joint pain, decreased immune function, disturbances in hormonal balance, increased risk of injury, and mental health issues such as depression and anxiety.

 How can overtraining be prevented?